pikachuSparkle/aws-iac-lab/aws-iac-tutorials/AWS - Terraform - tutorials - 1 - 3. application deploy - apache2.md

 # Configure the AWS Provider
 provider "aws" {
   region     = "us-east-1"
-  # config your acc key
+  # config your access key
-  # config your sec key
+  # config your security key
 }

 # 1. Create a VPC